AniketPawar2602/Academic-Information-Management-System-/README.md

 3. Use the SQL script provided to create tables (`admin`, `teachers`, and `students`).
 4. Update the database credentials in the `connectDatabase()` method.
 5. Run the project from your IDE (e.g., Eclipse) and use the GUI for managing student records.

----

-This description gives a clear overview of the project for potential recruiters and collaborators, focusing on its features, usage, and technical implementation.
-You can modify it to include any additional details that are specific to your implementation!